 Abilities and Skills:

 Must be able to learn to operate assigned equipment including bucket trucks, digger trucks, lift trucks, trenchers, winches, drills, air compressors, high compression tools, backhoes, welders, dozers, and other heavy equipment as necessary while maintaining a supply of materials for each.
 Will service equipment and keep equipment clean.
-Must possess good interpersonal skills including the ability to maintain a harmonious working relationship with all cooperative personnel and the members.
-Must possess oral and written communications skills in the English language.
+Must possess good interpersonal skills including the ability to maintain a harmonious relationship with all cooperative personnel and the members.
+Must possess oral and written communication skills in the English language.
 Must be able to communicate via satellite radio.
 Must possess a valid Texas Driver's License and be insurable with the Cooperative's insurance carrier.
 Must hold a Class "A" Interstate CDL.
 Frequently moves and/or carries materials and equipment weighing up to fifty pounds.
 Occasionally moves and/or carries items that weigh up to 100 pounds.
 Shovels dirt, works around noisy equipment and visually inspects work for safe conditions.
 Must be able to clear right-of-way according to RUS requirements and Cooperative policies.
 Must be able to organize work and calendar to schedule the needs of projects system wide.
-Become familiar with TxDOT regulations to haul heavy equipment and loads.
+Become familiar with TxDOT rules and regulations to haul heavy equipment and loads.

 Activities are performed primarily from motorized vehicle and occasionally on or around energized lines and de-energized lines.
 Non-exempt position.
 Irregular hours including nights, weekends and holidays.
 Overtime is required.
 Must be able to work during emergencies.
-Must be able to work under adverse weather conditions such as extreme heat or cold, high winds and stormy conditions.
+Must be able to work under adverse weather conditions such as extreme heat or cold, high winds or stormy conditions.
 To ensure all employees are drug and alcohol free, pre-employment, post-accident, reasonable cause and random drug and alcohol tests are conducted in compliance with Department of Transportation regulations.

 About Rio Grande Electric Cooperative, Inc.